-When classes are not in session, but the university is open, you will need a parking permit to park on campus.
+When classes are not in session but the university is open, you’ll need a parking permit or will need to utilize pay parking to park on campus.
 Parking lots are enforced as normal when the university is open, whether classes are scheduled or not.

-When the university is closed, you do not need a parking permit to park in regular color-coded parking spaces.
-However, the NIU Police Department does ticket campus parking lots for certain violations even when the university is closed.
-Therefore, you will need the appropriate permit to park in handicapped spaces and reserved spaces even when the university is closed.
-You also cannot park in fire lanes or no parking zones when the university is closed or you are subject to ticket issuance by the NIU Police Department.
-If you have specific questions about enforcement over breaks or university closures, please contact Campus Parking at 815-753-1045 or email@example.com.
+When the university is closed, you don’t need a parking permit to park in regular color-coded parking spaces unless the parking lot requires a parking permit at all times.
+However, NIU police ticket campus parking lots for certain violations even when the university is closed.
+Therefore, you’ll need the appropriate permit to park in spaces designated for persons with disabilities and reserved spaces even when the university is closed.
+You also cannot park in fire lanes or no-parking zones when the university is closed, or you could receive a ticket.
+If you have specific questions about enforcement over breaks or university closures, please contact Parking Services at 815-753-1045 or email@example.com.